Shaun Cassidy (album)

-Shaun Cassidy is the first solo album from Shaun Cassidy.
-The eponymous album was first released in 1976 in Europe and Australia, where he had top-ten hits with "Morning Girl" and "That's Rock 'n' Roll".
+Shaun Cassidy is the debut solo album by American singer Shaun Cassidy.
+It was first released in 1976 in Europe and Australia, where he had top-ten hits with "Morning Girl" and "That's Rock 'n' Roll".
 It was not until the release of a cover version of The Crystals' song, "Da Doo Ron Ron", that Cassidy's international success carried over into the United States.
-The single became a number-one Billboard hit for Cassidy and launched his career as a pop musician and teen idol in the U.S.
+The single became a number-one Billboard Hot 100 hit for Cassidy and launched his career as a pop musician and teen idol in the U.S.

 "That's Rock 'n' Roll" was written by Eric Carmen.
 It was the follow-up single to "Da Doo Ron Ron" in the U.S. and peaked at number three.